- 3 mins

 The Importance of Sleep

 Without enough sleep, the body and brain can have difficulty with things like making decisions, staving off disease, and proper functionality.
 Most adults require seven to nine hours of sleep, while most children and teenagers require anywhere from eight to twelve hours depending on their age.
 This may remind you of the stereotype of the moody teen who likes to sleep until noon or the cranky toddler who is overdue for their nap.
-Next time you encounter either of them, remember, they are biologically in need of more sleep than adults!
+Next time you encounter either of them, remember, that they are biologically in need of more sleep than adults!

 The body’s sleep clock operates within what’s called the circadian rhythm.
 Your circadian rhythm is a 24-hour biological clock that regulates the body’s cyclical desire for sleep.
 Not getting enough sleep at night can lead to the familiar afternoon slump.
 But more seriously, it can have negative influences on mental health and well-being, including an increased risk of psychiatric illnesses such as depression.
 It can also affect the processes of DNA repair that are involved in preventing cancer disease.

 It is our job to ensure that children develop good sleep habits, to help them maintain a balanced mood and clear head for their educational development as well as their social interactions.
 Here are some things you can do to ensure that you’re nurturing your child’s body clock as well as your own.